Immigration detention in Australia: Second Rudd government (2013)

-Abbott Government (2013–2015)
+Abbott government (2013–2015)

 During the 2013 federal election the Coalition parties led by Tony Abbott strongly campaigned on a "stop the boats" slogan.
-Following the election the newly elected Abbott Government toughened policies to stop asylum seekers arriving by boat and launched Operation Sovereign Borders.
+Following the election the newly elected Abbott government toughened policies to stop asylum seekers arriving by boat and launched Operation Sovereign Borders.
 A feature of the new government's policy was the total secrecy of the operations and treatment of persons intercepted at sea and those in immigration detention in general.
 The immigration minister stated that no immigrant who arrives in Australia by boat will be granted a visa, regardless of the legitimacy or otherwise of their claim.
-The Abbott Government's policy was apparently successful because no IMAs have arrived in Australia since July 2014.
-The Abbot government also claimed responsibility for the overall decrease in boat arrivals during 2013 – 2014, however this was primarily due to policy enacted by the 2nd Rudd Government (2013) shortly before the Abbott Government took power in the 2013 Australian federal election.
-While this claim was incorrect, it was easy to effectively communicate as boat arrivals did decrease around the time of the Abbott Government taking power.
+The Abbott government's policy was apparently successful because no IMAs have arrived in Australia since July 2014.
+The Abbot government also claimed responsibility for the overall decrease in boat arrivals during 2013 – 2014, however this was primarily due to policy enacted by the 2nd Rudd government (2013) shortly before the Abbott government took power in the 2013 Australian federal election.
+While this claim was incorrect, it was easy to effectively communicate as boat arrivals did decrease around the time of the Abbott government taking power.

-In addition, the Abbott Government has been more prepared to cancel visas on character grounds for people who have been lawfully present in Australia for some time, bringing them within the scope of the mandatory detention rules.
-Also, the Abbott Government has passed legislation to strip Australian citizenship of dual nationals in some circumstances, rendering such persons non-citizens and subject to immigration detention for not holding a valid visa, and deportation.
+In addition, the Abbott government has been more prepared to cancel visas on character grounds for people who have been lawfully present in Australia for some time, bringing them within the scope of the mandatory detention rules.
+Also, the Abbott government has passed legislation to strip Australian citizenship of dual nationals in some circumstances, rendering such persons non-citizens and subject to immigration detention for not holding a valid visa, and deportation.

 In 2014, the Human Rights Commission published a report, The Forgotten Children, into children in Australian detention, both onshore and on Christmas Island, for the period January 2013 to September 2014 — covering the period of Labor and Coalition governments.
 The report was limited because the HRC was barred from visiting and inquiring as to the condition of children in offshore detention on Manus Island and Nauru.
 The report was damning of the treatment of children in immigration detention, at least in Australian territories.

-In January 2015, the first refugees were moved out of Manus Island Regional Processing Center to a new detention center near Lorengau on Manus Island, in the midst of a hunger strike.
+In January 2015, the first refugees were moved out of Manus Island Regional Processing Center to a new detention centre near Lorengau on Manus Island, in the midst of a hunger strike.

 The condition of detainees in Nauru was reported in the Moss Review.
 The final report was produced 6 February 2015, and released on 20 March 2015.